 #2.
-In March 2021 a high court ruling securing minimum wage for social care workers who work overnight was returned.
-Carers earn are given just £62 to be on call for anything up to ten hours overnight in their usual place if work (i.e they are not ‘on call’ at home)
+In March 2021 a high court ruling securing minimum wage for social care workers who work overnight was overturned.
+Carers earn just £62 to be on call for anything up to ten hours overnight in their usual place of work (i.e they are not ‘on call’ at home)

 #3.
-In the UK, support staff in the care sector work is one of the least upwardly mobile careers.
+In the UK, support staff in the care sector work in one of the least upwardly mobile careers.
 There is often little opportunity for promotion in order to earn extra money.

 #4.
 In England and Wales all support staff must be trained up to level 2 to care for vulnerable adults.
 This is a mandatory government requirement set in law, which means care workers, on top of caring for vulnerable adults in the community, must set aside time every month to keep up with their studies.

 #6.
 Care workers are almost universally first aid trained.
 First aiders are morally bound to administer aid to anyone who needs it, whether this is in the workplace or public or social setting.

 #7.
 Often support staff are assaulted by those in their care.
 This can range from hair pulling and face slapping to more serious situations.
 Care workers accept these risks as part of their daily duties and receive no remuneration for damage to personal property such as clothes or belongings.